palantir/stashbot/README.md

 ## INITIAL CONFIG

-After installing stashbot, you will need to configure your jenkins instance.
+After installing stashbot, you will need to do the following as a system
+administrator:

-Stashbot can be configured to use multiple jenkins servers (perhaps your company has different jenkins instances for different teams or projects), and the jenkins server is configured on a per-repository basis.
-Configure jenkins servers by clicking on "Stashbot Jenkins Admin" under the Administration page.
+* Create a jenkins server configuration (one for each jenkins server you connect to) by clicking on "Stashbot Jenkins Admin" under the administration page
-You will need to be a stash administrator.
+* You will need to give stashbot a username/password to access jenkins which has permission to create jobs

-Enter a descriptive jenkins server name, the URL, the username/password if needed (if security is not enabled, you can leave the dummy values here), and the username/password of the user the jenkins job should use to connect to stash (this can be a read-only account and will automagically be given read access to each project that enables stashbot).
-Finally, the "maximum commits to verify on a single push" setting lets you determine how many commits, at most, to enqueue due to a single push.
-If you want to build every commit, no matter what, set this to zero, but if you want to guard against soemone pushing 200 commits all at once and tying up your executors for a long time, you could set this to a safer value like N or 2N where N is the number of executors your jenkins instance has.
+* There are several other options you can configure here, most are described at the bottom of the page

+To enable CI for a given project, follow the directions in the next section.

 ## REPO CONFIG

-For each project you wish to configure using stashbot, go to the project and look under "Settings" for the "Stashbot CI Admin" page.
-To configure this, you will need to be a project administrator, but not necessarily a stash admin.
+For each project you wish to configure using stashbot, you will need to do the following as an admininstrator of that project:

-Click the checkbox to enable stashbot for this repository, and select the proper jenkins server from the dropdown box.
-If any commands need to be run before the build, you can put them as the pre-build command, or just leave it as /bin/true.
+* Go to the "Settings" page for your repository and click "Stashbot CI Admin"
+* Check "Enabled"
+* Select the jenkins server configuration which was created above
+* Fill in the details (commands to run, branch regex to verify, etc)
+* As before, there are additional details/documentation at the bottom of this page

+## CONFIGURATION DETAILS

-The "Regex for branches to publish" is a regular expression that, when refs matching it are pushed to, will trigger a publish build.
+Note that the regular expressions for branches are a regular expression that, when refs matching it are pushed to, will trigger a build.
 Publish builds are always performed ONLY on the actual ref pushed, not each commit in the history.
 This means if you push 3 commits, A depends upon B depends upon C depends upon the previous ref, commit A is published.
 The regex is anchored and compared to